David Winn, long time proponent of International Folk Dance and Morris Dance in Victoria & BC, died Sunday 17 August 2014

 Spread throughout the islands are individual dancers & musos, British expats, the makings of some nascent sides, and good friends willing to host shenanigans, dance outs and pub sings.
 Let's find the spark to build more sides.
 A few of our sides are generally available to visit, perform or perhaps hold a workshop anywhere on the Islands

-Quicksbottom, once the Men's Side of ITM (when IT was a Joint Side), has continued in the Welsh Border style of Morris and, after becoming standalone, has become a mixed side
+Quicksbottom Morris, once the Men's Side of ITM (when IT was a Joint Side), has continued in the Welsh Border style of Morris and, after becoming standalone (2005), became a mixed side (men & women)

 Drumbeggar Border Morris of Gabriola Island first danced out in the spring of 2012.
 A few members are former stalwarts of the Morris & folk song scene in Vancouver and great friends of the existing Island sides

-Morris dance merry making, May Day, 01 May.
+Morris dance merry making - May Day, the first of May.
 Clover Point, Victoria.
-0530-0630.
+0530 - 0630.
 Yes, 5:30 a.m.
 After all we wish to be dancing before the sun rises at 0553!
-A May pole, Morris dances, circle & other dances for all.
+A May Pole, Morris dances, circle & other dances for all.
 Come along.
-Also see Ric's left coast Morris May Day page
+Also see Ric's North American Morris May Day page

-ITM & QBM practise in various parks in the summer (Mon & Wed respectively).
+ITM (Monday) & QBM (Wednesday) practise in various parks throughout the summer.
 Please contact them for location information.
 The rest of the year -- QBM is at the View Royal Community Assoc. hall.
-HTM uses the Scout Hall in Fairfield, on Tuesdays and often takes the summer off practise, exclusively dancing out, finished with the requisite visit to the pub
+HTM uses the Scout Hall in Fairfield, on Tuesdays and often takes the summer off practise, exclusively dancing out.
+Most activities are finished with the requisite visit to the pub.
+For more information see their individual web sites

 Seattle sides may be found via Seattle Dance.org

 A major regional gathering that attracts the Morris is NW Folklife Festival in Seattle over the USA Memorial Day weekend in May.
 Sides from BC, WA, and OR dance out there and socialise.
-Occasional individual representatives from some sides show, e.g. Anchorage, AK
+Occasional individual representatives from some sides make an appearance, e.g. Anchorage, AK